 Once you have your soil within a tray or pot, you can plant your seeds into the ground.
 Plant your seed products at the recommended depth within the package.
 Each tree range does best if developed at a different depth, therefore ensure that you pay attention to the package.
-Once you have placed the seeds within the dirt and covered all of them up, water the seed products and place them in the area your choice.
+Once you have placed the seeds in the dirt and covered all of them up, water the seed products and place them in the area your choice.

 Water and wait around…

 Keep an eye on your seeds to make sure that the soil does not dry up.
 When you see the top of the ground start to look dry, it can take the time to water.
 Depending on the types you chose, it could get days or weeks for your seeds to sprout.

 Once they grow, keep watering because normal until you see the starting set of true leaves.
 The very first leaves that seedlings generate are not “true leaves.
 Inch these are just leaves which are in the shape of the seeds that held nutrients for your tree to begin its living.